Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 ---

 No. Any stipend increases are effective only for NRSA program awards made with funds from the fiscal year in which the stipend increase was effective.
 No retroactive adjustments or supplementation of stipends or other budgetary categories with Kirschstein-NRSA funds for an award made prior to October are permitted.
-However, an institution may use other non-Federal funds to supplement stipends for existing trainees as long as there is no additional obligation for the trainee and the institution has policies in place consistently applied to all individuals in similar training status regardless of the source of funds.
+However, an organization may use other non-Federal funds to supplement stipends for existing trainees as long as there is no additional obligation for the trainee and the organization has policies in place consistently applied to all individuals in similar training status regardless of the source of funds.

 Yes, training-related funds may be used to defray such costs as staff salaries when they are directly related to the training program.